circlefin/malachite/specs/english/README.md

 #### Past heights

 The consensus state machine is not affected by messages from past heights.
-However, their reception indicates that a peer is lagging behind in the protocol, and need to be catched up.
+However, their reception indicates that a peer may lagging behind in the protocol, and need to be catched up.

 > In CometBFT's implementation we handle message from the previous height